dmliao/amorphous/_posts/2017-12-05-site-update.md

 ---
 layout: post
 title: Site Update
+description: Hi there!
+After a long time, I've updated my website.
+There are two major changes: 1. major projects are now listed on the front page, and 2.
+I've made my blog public.
 ---

-Hi there.
+Hi there!
 After a long time, I've updated my website.
 There are two major changes: 1. major projects are now listed on the front page, and 2.
 I've made my blog public.

 Projects should be self-explanatory.
 [You can now reach my games directly from the home page now!](/) And as I work on more non-game projects, they might pop up here too.